bilal98ali/bilal98ali/README.md

 ## Hi there, I'm Bilal. 👋
-### An undergrad student studying computer science at Florida International University.
+### An undergrad student majoring in CS at Florida International University.

 <details>
   <summary>:zap: GitHub Stats</summary>